kryan225/Research---Individual-vs-Collective/README.md

 An agent is a representation of a person.
 We want to be able to have a population of people, or agents, that interact with each other.
 Each agent has two features: an expression bias, and a commitment bias.
 ##### Expression Bias
 The expression parameter on agents acts as how often or likely an agent is to express an undesirable trait.
 The bias is treated as a point on a scale from 0-1.
-If A fair dice is below the bias an agent will express a negative trait, while if it is above the bias it will express a positive trait.
+If a random number between 0 & 1 is below the bias an agent will express a negative trait, while if it is above the bias it will express a positive trait.

 ##### Commitment
 Commitment is a parameter on agents that portrays how committed an agent is to their expressive stance. *Commitment controls how much an agent is affected from a negative interaction.*

+## An Iterration
+In a single Iterration, an entire population of Agents is randomly shuffled.
+Then each agent will have an interaction with a partner and respond to its partner according to what happened in the interaction in terms of how each agent expressed.

 ## Interactions